Jackthomsonn/ripples/README.md

 # Ripples
 This is a cool little mixin I made in SCSS for button animations.
 Hover over the buttons to see the magic!
 I hope you like it and I hope it comes in handy for you!
+Check out the [codepen](http://codepen.io/Jackthomsonn/pen/GjVPWX?editors=0100) to see Ripples in action

 ##Usage
 * First, clone this repo or download the mixins and functions folders found in the `src` folder